-- 1. The objective of using a laptop is to encourage the pupil to become an independent confident learner.
-While the pupil may/will need some parental home support at first this should be decreased as soon as possible. - 2.
-The pupils must be able to type accurately at a speed of at least 20 w.p.m. - 3.
-The pupil must be able to save, edit and print their work, and generally manage the use of their laptop, including battery charging, without assistance.
-The pupil must demonstrate independence, competence and discretion when working. - 4.
-The pupil will download and/or print work in school when requested.
-They should also be able to upload homework to the school via Firefly where appropriate. - 5.
-The pupil must be able to demonstrate that the spelling and grammar checks are turned off.
-This will ensure that teachers are able to assess the quality of work produced in terms of content and standard. - 6.
-The pupil will present work produced on the laptop to the subject teacher in a file, clearly marked and dated (i.e. not on loose pieces of paper). - 7.
-Handwritten work will continue to be done when appropriate, at the discretion of the class teacher, and the pupil will continue to do handwriting practise. - 8.
-When the laptop is not being used it should be stored in the pupil's locked locker, or if one is not available in the child's form room. - 9.
-The pupil will be responsible for the safety, security and maintenance of their personal laptop and parents should insure the machine.
+1. The objective of using a laptop is to encourage the pupil to become an independent confident learner.
+While the pupil may/will need some parental home support at first this should be decreased as soon as possible.

+2. The pupils must be able to type accurately at a speed of at least 20 w.p.m.

+3. The pupil must be able to save, edit and print their work, and generally manage the use of their laptop, including battery charging, without assistance.
+The pupil must demonstrate independence, competence and discretion when working.

+4. The pupil will download and/or print work in school when requested.
+They should also be able to upload homework to the school via Firefly where appropriate.

+5. The pupil must be able to demonstrate that the spelling and grammar checks are turned off.
+This will ensure that teachers are able to assess the quality of work produced in terms of content and standard.

+6. The pupil will present work produced on the laptop to the subject teacher in a file, clearly marked and dated (i.e. not on loose pieces of paper).

+7. Handwritten work will continue to be done when appropriate, at the discretion of the class teacher, and the pupil will continue to do handwriting practise.

+8. When the laptop is not being used it should be stored in the pupil's locked locker, or if one is not available in the child's form room.

+9. The pupil will be responsible for the safety, security and maintenance of their personal laptop and parents should insure the machine.
 The school takes no responsibility for the laptop.
-It should be taken home at the end of each day and used for homework, as appropriate. - 10.
-Parents must ensure that the Senior School for which their child sits examinations allows the use of laptops. - 11.
-Pupils may only bring in and use laptops with a maximum value of £500. - 12.
-Parents must insure laptops for their use here at school and be able to provide evidence of insurance if asked.
+It should be taken home at the end of each day and used for homework, as appropriate.

+10. Parents must ensure that the Senior School for which their child sits examinations allows the use of laptops.

+11. Pupils may only bring in and use laptops with a maximum value of £500.

+12. Parents must insure laptops for their use here at school and be able to provide evidence of insurance if asked.

-• w each pupil's progress on a termly basis benefit from the facility.
-House Prep School's policy on the Use of ons and agree to abide by them.
-Pupil Parent • en fored the subjection of the subjection to use a laptop in school, when ect teacher.
+The Head of Learning Support will review each pupil's progress on a termly basis to ensure that the pupil is continuing to benefit from the facility.

+I have read and understand Devonshire House Prep School's policy on the Use of Laptops.
+I understand the above conditions and agree to abide by them.

+Pupil Parent

+Permission is given for to use a laptop in school, when appropriate, at the discretion of the subject teacher.

+APPENDIX 2: EXAMPLE OF AN IEP